 The process where a society re-enforces a norm, like a belief or behavior, in someone.
 Gender roles are normalized by education, the media, and social values.
-They can be forcibly normalized by physically punishing someone for not fitting family because of they are regarded as more empathic, more sensitive and able to relate with the needs of others.
-These views are disempowering for women as they restrict women to the domestic sphere, and give men freedom and privilege.
+They can be forcibly normalized by physically punishing someone for not fitting in.